Program and courses Economics: Financial Economics track

 - Methods: Experiments and Survey

-Follow the optional, but highly recommended course Career Development Economics (0 ECTS).
+Follow the optional, but highly recommended course (0 ECTS):

 The Master’s thesis addresses in depth a well-defined economic research question, using theory and empirics, reviewing and contributing to existing literature.